-The worldwide mix of primary fuels used to generate electricity has changed a great deal over the past four decades.
+The worldwide mix of primary fuels used to generate electricity has changed a great deal over the past several decades.
 Coal continues to be the fuel most widely used in electricity generation , but there have been significant shifts to other generation fuels.
-Generation from nuclear power increased rapidly from the 1970s through the 1980s, and natural gas-fired generation grew rapidly in the 1980s, 1990s, and 2000s.
-The use of oil for electricity generation has declined since the late 1970s, when sharp increases in oil prices encouraged power generators to substitute other energy sources for oil .
+Generation from nuclear power increased rapidly from the 1970s through the 1980s, and natural gas-fired generation increased considerably after the 1980s.
+The use of oil for generation declined after the late 1970s, when sharp increases in oil prices encouraged power generators to substitute other energy sources for oil .

-Beginning in the early 2000s, high fossil fuel prices in combination with concerns about the environmental consequences of greenhouse gas emissions resulted in interest in developing alternatives to fossil fuels for generation—specifically, nuclear power and renewable energy sources, as well as natural gas—a fossil fuel that emits significantly less CO2 than either oil or coal per kilowatthour generated.
-In the IEO2016 Reference case, long-term global prospects continue to improve for generation from both nuclear and renewable energy sources.
-Renewables are the fastest-growing sources of electricity generation in the IEO2013 Reference case, with annual increases averaging 2.8 percent per year from 2010 to 2040 (Figure 83).
-In particular, nonhydropower renewable resources are the fastest-growing sources of new generation in the outlook, in both OECD and non-OECD regions.
-Nonhydropower renewables, which accounted for 4 percent of the generation market in 2010, increase their share of the market to 9 percent in 2040, with much of the growth coming from wind generation.
+Beginning in the early 2000s, concerns about the environmental consequences of greenhouse gas emissions heightened interest in the development of renewable energy sources, as well as natural gas—a fossil fuel that emits significantly less CO2 than either oil or coal per kilowatthour generated.
+In the IEO2016 Reference case, long-term global prospects continue to improve for generation from natural gas, nuclear, and renewable energy sources.
+Renewables are the fastest-growing source of energy for electricity generation, with annual increases averaging 2.9% from 2012 to 2040.
+In particular, in the Reference case, nonhydropower renewable resources are the fastest-growing energy sources for new generation capacity in both the OECD and non-OECD regions.
+Nonhydropower renewables accounted for 5% of total world electricity generation in 2012; their share in 2040 is 14% in the IEO2016 Reference case, with much of the growth coming from wind power.

 Petroleum and other liquid fuels